Merrell Women’s Waterpro Maipo Water Shoe Review

 To avoid getting blisters, you can always adjust the ties of the shoes to guarantee that your feet will not move about inside the footwear while hiking.
 If you frequently hike through water sources like rivers and streams, this pair is highly recommended.

 The top part of the heel can be easily adjusted, and smaller straps are included with the shoelaces to allow for a secure grip on your feet.
 This is not a waterproof pair, but they are constructed for use in the water.
 If you hike in locations with a warmer climate, it delivers excellent ventilation.

 The sole provides great traction, and the heel and toes are sturdy and effective.
 The construction delivers excellent support all over and eases sore pressure points often found in the center of the user’s feet.
 All in all, this is a great pair of water shoes for women who love to hike or trek.

 The Waterpro Maipo does pose a few issues, though.
 The rubber in the toe area is hard and can rub against your toes, making it uncomfortable to stand or walk while wearing the shoes.

 The shoes could benefit from improvements on the fabric, which could be doubled beneath the rubber so users won’t feel the rubber material cutting into the toes each time they walk or run.

-The Merrell Women’s Waterpro Maipo Water Shoes is a good pair if you want something durable and sturdy.
+The Merrell Women’s Waterpro Maipo Water Shoe is a good pair if you want something durable and sturdy.
 It can tackle a nice range of terrain, from sandy locations to rough and craggy areas to wet surfaces to city concrete.